florentlb/documentation-guidelines/docs/build_local_pdf.md

 sidebar_label: Building a local PDF
 ---

+Talend uses a custom DITA-OT to build PDFs.
+To be able to build Talend PDFs from oXygen, you must configure a new transformation scenario.

 ## <a name="configure"></a>Configuring Oxygen

 To be able to build Talend PDFs locally, your first need to configure a custom transformation scenario in Oxygen.